Calculate the volume or area inside an irregular polygon in Surfer

 2. Select the grid file and click Open.

 3. In the Grid Volume dialog, the grid file will be entered as the Upper Surface.
 The volume calculations calculate the volume between two surfaces.
-You can calculate between a grid file and a horiztonal surface, or between two grid files.
+You can calculate between a grid file and a horizontal surface, or between two grid files.
 Enter your desired input for the Upper Surface and Lower Surface and click OK.

 4. The Volume Report is generated.
 The volume calculations will not include the areas that are blanked.